djbj/sprint5/README.md

 ## How to approach this as a team

-The first step, as always, should be to sketch out your application and decide how things should look, but also what kind of components you'd like. *Give thought - as a team - as to what components you might need, and what naming you should use.*
+The first step, as always, should be to sketch out your application and decide how things should look, and what kind of components you'd like. *Give thought - as a team - as to what components you might need, and what naming you should use.*

-Once you have an idea of the design of the app, and what kind of components you'll need, you should consider which endpoints you need in your API and how to structure the data in your MongoDB.
+Once you have an idea of the design of the app, and what kind of components you'll need, you should consider which endpoints you need in your API and how to structure the data in your database.
 For example, one endpoint that fetches all questions could be a good idea.

 # :boom: Success!

-At the end of this Sprint you will have the knowledge of how to build full applications with both a front and a backend.
-You will have practiced you Node.js knowledge and understodd how API's work and how to build them.
+At the end of this sprint you will have the knowledge of how to build full applications with both a front and a backend.
+You will have practiced you Node.js knowledge and understood how APIs work, and how to build them.

 # :runner: Stretch Goals

 Done with the main task?
 Try to come up with some fun stretch goals within your company.
 Here's some ideas:

-1. Add a login functionality so that the support staff need to identify to be able to answer questions.
+1. Add login functionality so that the support staff need to identify to be able to answer questions.
 1. Add an upvoting function on questions so that users can upvote the more relevant questions and these get showed on top.